Children's participation: Hearing a child in investigations and proceedings

 The Children's House model is a good practice for conducting forensic interviews and gathering evidence from child victims of crime, the Council of Europe Convention on the Protection of Children against Sexual Exploitation and Sexual Abuse and the 2011 EU Anti-Trafficking Directive.

 Forensic interviews

 Interview style and the type of questions asked affect the quality of the interview.
 They can influence the child's willingness to disclose information.
 They can also influence the type and quality of information, and the level of detail, that the child is able and willing to share.
 Strategies for interviewers and interpreters to lessen this include prioritising open questions and avoiding closed and focused questions, suggestive prompts and leading questions; remaining neutral; be open and empathic; avoid criticism and confrontations.

+Regional and national examples

+Children's councils in Colombia provide children with an opportunity to speak up for their rights.